Paper-Proof/paperproof/README.md

     lake update Paperproof
     ```

-    *Note: if you're getting "error: unexpected arguments: Paperproof", it means you're on the older version of Lean.
-In that case, just follow the instructions Lean server gives you.*
+    *Note: if you're getting "error: unexpected arguments: Paperproof", it means you're on the older version of Lean, and it doesn't support per-package updates.
+In that case, just run `lake build`.*

 4. In a Lean file with your theorems, write:
     ```lean